ericbauer55/strava-eda/README.md

 - Loading .gpx files into a Pandas dataframe
 - Common enrichments needed to enhance the usefulness of the base data
 - Data quality concerns

+A brief data dictionary will be provided as well.